What Is the Student Away at School Discount?

 • Have a a driver on your policy who’s 25 years or younger

-• That same driver attends college 100 miles from their primary residence
+• Have a driver attending college 100 miles away from their primary residence

 AmFam doesn’t disclose the exact amount of money that you can save.
 This number will likely depend on your record, the car you’re insuring, and the state you live in.